Cars of all makes and models can – and do – fall victim to rust. It can strike in almost any location of the vehicle, be that internal or external.

 - Liquid spray.

-- Compatible with stainless steel, iron, aluminium, galvanized metal and chrome.
+- Compatible with stainless steel, iron, aluminum, galvanized metal, and chrome.

 - Can be used in coolant systems.